SE Bybee Blvd station: Portland–Milwaukie MAX extension

 In response to the 1998 funding measure's defeat, Metro's Joint Policy Advisory Committee on Transportation (JPACT) commissioned the South Corridor Transportation Alternatives Study to reevaluate the modes and alternatives proposed for the Milwaukie and I-205 corridors.
 After considering the study's findings and public comments, a supplemental draft EIS was prepared with the Federal Transit Administration and the Federal Highway Administration.
 In April 2003, Metro adopted a locally preferred alternative (LPA) for the South Corridor that outlined a two-phased approach, with phase one extending light rail along I-205 and phase two from downtown Portland to Milwaukie.

-The 2003 LPA included a Bybee station in the same location as the 1998 South/North draft EIS, but the phase two project was considered to have had outstanding alignment issues and was thus not considered final.
+The 2003 LPA included a Bybee station in the same location as the 1998 South/North draft EIS, but the phase two project was considered to have outstanding alignment issues and was thus not considered final.
 In 2008, Metro adopted a separate LPA for the Portland–Milwaukie Light Rail Project that officially retained the stop.
 Outreach for the station resumed in early 2009 during the Portland–Milwaukie project's preliminary engineering phase.
 TriMet, the regional transit agency, subsequently engaged with nearby neighborhood associations to discuss specific design elements and address safety and accessibility concerns.
 In 2012, TriMet approached engineering firm CH2M Hill for further design recommendations, which led to a second bus pull-out and elevator on the south side of the bridge.